Configure the Tealeaf iOS SDK

 Note:

-You do this task only if you are using your own gesture recognizer.
+Do this task only if you use your own gesture recognizer.

 {